Rooders/MarkdownComp/ARR2025-Feb-Response.md

 | DoCIAₐ₋ₘ₋ₚ               | 82.95       | 6.192    | 83.39       | 5.997    | 83.90       | 5.797    | 81.97       | 5.841    | 85.01       | 6.033    | 83.45       | 5.973   |
 | $$\text{ASR-DMT}_{fix}$$| 81.79       | 5.993    | 82.15       | 5.779    | 82.51       | 5.681    | 79.74       | 5.625    | 83.21       | 5.673    | 81.88       | 5.750    |

-The results show DMT with fixed number of context segments is slightly better more that with all context segments but still behind our DoCIA.
+The results show DMT with a fixed number of context segments is slightly better more than with all context segments but still behind our DoCIA.
+We will include the new results in our revised version.

 **Q:** Writing Style & Clarity